 The first time a student forgets their homework, they will be given an opportunity to get it completed by the next lesson.
 After this, teachers will refer students to Study Support to get homework completed.
-Study Support takes place every Tuesday and Thursday after school.
+Study Support takes place after school.
 If a student misses one or more homework, their teacher/teachers will book them into Study Support.
 They must then turn up and complete all the homework due in that Study Support session.
 Some teachers might also keep students in at break or lunch to complete homework.

-Study Support runs for an hour, but if students complete the homework before the hour is up, they can leave.
+Study Support runs for 30 minutes.
 The aim is to make sure work is done on time in order to build the important lifelong skills of organisation and resilience that students will need once they leave school.
 Parents will be contacted and told when their child has been booked into a Study Support session and students will be reminded to turn up on the morning of their detention.

-If a student refuses to attend Study Support, they will be booked into a senior detention on Wednesday between 1.50 and 2.50.
-Not turning up to that will lead to more serious consequences.
+If a student refuses to attend Study Support, they will be booked into a senior Study Support session for an hour.
+Failure to attend this session will lead to more serious consequences. .

 We are monitoring the type and quality of homework being set this year to ensure it has the maximum impact on learning and achievement.
 Each homework should normally be about 30-45 minutes in years 7-9 and may be longer at GCSE.
-We recommend that a student spend about an hour on homework in years 7-9 and between one hour and one and half hours on homework at GCSE level, five evenings a week, in order to achieve the right kind of balance between study and pursuing other interests.
+We recommend that a student spend about an hour on homework in years 7-9 and between one hour and two hours on homework at GCSE level, five evenings a week, in order to achieve the right kind of balance between study and pursuing other interests.